KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

     // Please set the ship rotating before doing this, to prove that
     // it is indeed seeing the new rotated positions:
     //
-    local the_part is ship:parts[0].
-    local B is the_part:bounds. // get the :bounds suffix ONCE. print "100 samples of my min/max corners as I rotate:". for i in range(0,100) {
+    local B is SHIP:bounds. // get the :bounds suffix ONCE. print "100 samples of my min/max corners as I rotate:". for i in range(0,100) {
       print i + ": absmin=" + B:absmin + ", absmax=" + B:absmax.